-Performance Traction Management (Z06, ZR1)
+Performance Traction Management (Z06 with magnetic Selective Ride Control or ZR1)

 Performance Traction Management integrates the Traction Control, Active Handling, and Selective Ride Control systems to provide improved and consistent performance when cornering.
 The amount of available engine power is based on the mode selected, track conditions, driver skill, and the radius of each corner.